Spectrum Award

 The Spectrum Awards were established in 1994 by Cathy Fenner and Arnie Fenner to recognize the best in fantasy, science fiction, and horror artwork created each year.
 They were presented until 2019, after which they appear to be defunct.
+The awards are commemorated in the periodic volumes of Spectrum: The Best In Contemporary Fantastic Art, along with award nominees, artist biographies, and a collection of their art.